What is Black Mold and Can it actually Kill You?

 - Remove items that have not been affected by mold to clear space preventing any contamination.

-- Keep damp areas clean and dry (incorporate mold and mildew removal products into cleaning routine).
+- Keep damp areas clean and dry (incorporate mold and mildew removal products into your cleaning routine).

 - Don’t use carpet in areas with high moisture (kitchen, bathroom, basement).